-- 1. Upon the convening of a meeting of the Senate to hear the charges against the Governor, pursuant to Article 181 of the Constitution, section 33 of the County Governments Act, No. 17 of 2012, and Standing Order 80, the Speaker shall report the resolution of the County Assembly to the Senate. - 2.
-The Senate may, pursuant to section 33(3)(b) of the County Governments Act and Standing Order

-80(1)(b), by resolution, appoint a special committee to-

-- (a) investigate the matter; and - (b) report to the Senate within ten days on whether it finds the particulars of the allegations against the governor to have been substantiated. - 3.
-Where a special committee is appointed, the committee shall, within twenty-four hours of its appointment- - (a) elect a chairperson and vice-chairperson from amongst its members; - (b) appoint a date for the commencement of the hearing of evidence for the purposes of the investigation. - 4.
-Upon the appointment of a date for the commencement of the hearing of the evidence for the purposes of the investigation, the Committee shall- - (a) invite the Governor to appear and be represented before the special committee during its investigations; and - (b) notify the County Assembly of the date for the commencement of the investigation and invite the Assembly to designate the members of the Assembly, being not more than three members, if any, who shall appear before the Committee to represent the Assembly during the investigation.
+- 1. Upon the convening of a meeting of the Senate to hear the charges against the Governor, pursuant to Article 181 of the Constitution, section 33 of the County Governments Act, No. 17 of 2012, and Standing Order 80, the Speaker shall report the resolution of the County Assembly to the Senate. - The Senate may, pursuant to section 33(3)(b) of the County Governments Act and Standing Order 80(1)(b), by resolution, appoint a special committee to- - (a) investigate the matter; and - (b) report to the Senate within ten days on whether it finds the particulars of the allegations against the governor to have been substantiated. - 3.
+Where a special committee is appointed, the committee shall, within twenty-four hours of its appointment- - (a) elect a chairperson and vice-chairperson from amongst its members; - (b) appoint a date for the commencement of the hearing of evidence for the purposes of the investigation.

-- 5. An invitation under rule 4 may be effected by personal service or by notice in at least one newspaper of national circulation. - 6.
-Where the Governor chooses to appear before the Committee, the Governor shall be required, within three days of the invitation under rule 4, on a date specified by the Committee, to file an answer to the charges with the Office of the Clerk of the Senate in which the Governor shall set out- - (a) the Governor's response to the particulars of the allegations; - (b) how the Governor proposes to appear before the Special Committee; whether in person, by advocate, or in person and by advocate; - (c) the names and addresses of the persons to be called as witnesses, if any, and a statement by each such witness; and - (d) any other evidence to be relied on. - 7.
-Where the County Assembly chooses to appear before the Committee, the Assembly shall be required, within three days of the invitation under rule 4, on a date to be specified by the Committee to file, with the office of the Clerk of the Senate, documentation-
+- 4. Upon the appointment of a date for the commencement of the hearing of the evidence for the purposes of the investigation, the Committee shall- - (a) invite the Governor to appear and be represented before the special committee during its investigations; and - (b) notify the County Assembly of the date for the commencement of the investigation and invite the Assembly to designate the members of the Assembly, being not more than three members, if any, who shall appear before the Committee to represent the Assembly during the investigation. - 5.
+An invitation under rule 4 may be effected by personal service or by notice in at least one newspaper of national circulation. - 6.
+Where the Governor chooses to appear before the Committee, the Governor shall be required, within three days of the invitation under rule 4, on a date specified by the Committee, to file an answer to the charges with the Office of the Clerk of the Senate in which the Governor shall set out- - (a) the Governor's response to the particulars of the allegations;

-- (a) designating the Members, if any, who shall attend and represent the Assembly in the proceedings before the Special Committee; - (b) indicating the mode of appearance by the Members before the Special Committee; whether in person, by advocate, or in person and by advocate; - (c) indicating the names and addresses of the persons to be called as witnesses, if any, and a statement by each such witness; and - (d) specifying any other evidence to be relied on. - 8.
-The Clerk of the Senate shall furnish each party with the documentation filed by the other party under rules 6 or 7. - 9.
-The documents submitted under rules 6 and 7 shall- - (a) be numbered consecutively; and - (b) be bound in book form, in volumes with proper titles appearing on the covers. - 10.
-The Committee may, at the request of the County Assembly or the Governor, invite or summon any person to appear and give evidence before the Committee.
+- (b) how the Governor proposes to appear before the Special Committee; whether in person, by advocate, or in person and by advocate; - (c) the names and addresses of the persons to be called as witnesses, if any, and a statement by each such witness; and - (d) any other evidence to be relied on. - 7.
+Where the County Assembly chooses to appear before the Committee, the Assembly shall be required, within three days of the invitation under rule 4, on a date to be specified by the Committee to file, with the office of the Clerk of the Senate, documentation- - (a) designating the Members, if any, who shall attend and represent the Assembly in the proceedings before the Special Committee; - (b) indicating the mode of appearance by the Members before the Special Committee; whether in person, by advocate, or in person and by advocate; - (c) indicating the names and addresses of the persons to be called as witnesses, if any, and a statement by each such witness; and - (d) specifying any other evidence to be relied on. - 8.
+The Clerk of the Senate shall furnish each party with the documentation filed by the other party under rules 6 or 7.